-Next, the force transmission from the actuators to the moving platform was graphically represented according to Equation 10.
-We assumed that the linear actuators apply the maximum linear forces of 675N producing a pure dorsiflexion rotation.
+Now the design of the robot is completed and from the dimensioning of the robot its individual parts can be mechanically designed and prepared.
+Also from the actuators force-velocity bounds the motor producing a pure dorsiflexion rotation.
 The torque vector of the moving platform with respect to the dorsiflexion angle is depicted in Figure 12, while the units of the torques are in Nm.

-In the second step, we assumed that the linear actuators apply the maximum linear forces of 675N performing a pure eversion rotation.
-The torque vector of the moving platform with respect to the eversion angle is
+In the second step, we assumed that

+the linear actuators apply the maximum linear forces of 675N performing a pure eversion rotation.
+The torque vector of the moving platform with respect to the eversion angle is depicted in Figure 13.
+The units of the vector are the same as before.
+It is obvious that the resulting torques are smaller than 200Nm satisfying the design requirements.